 The straight perm, a.k.a.
 Japanese hair straightening, thermal reconditioning or “rebonding,” is a technique that’s been around for years.
 It gained ground in the U.S. during the late 1990s to early Noughts, when the minimalist/long, poker-straight look became all the rage.
 It was touted as the go-to treatment if you had wavy, curly or frizzy/all-around unmanageable hair and wanted a bone-straight look.
 Keep reading to learn how a straight perm works:

 The Straight Perm: How it Works

 Thermally reconditioned or “straight permed” hair has a stick-straight, yet natural-looking finish.
 So if you’re ready to commit to a straight-hair look 24/7 for the next three months or so (or less, if your regrowth is completely curly), then this can absolutely be a good option.
 Otherwise, it’s best to stick to less-permanent straightening treatments, like a Brazilian blowout.
-It’s more for smoothening and frizz-proofing the hair, with results lasting less than 12 weeks depending on your texture and lifestyle.
+It’s more for smoothening and frizz-proofing the hair.
+The results will last less than 12 weeks depending on your texture and lifestyle.

 Reputable salons may also advise you to not wash, tuck or tie hair for up to 72 hours after the procedure to avoid any bends forming while the chemicals are settling into the strand.
 After this initial no-wash, no-touch window has passed, you can look forward to relentlessly smooth, straight hair regardless of however you style it—your hair retains the shape it was chemically rebonded into until new growth comes in.